-Inference proceeds by drawing posterior samples from the space of program execution traces.
-We define an execution trace as the sequence of memory states (the entire virtual memory address space) that arises during the sequential step execution of machine instructions.
+trace as the sequence of memory states (stack frames and allocated memory contents) that arises during the sequential step execution of machine instructions.

 The algorithms we propose for inference in probabilistic programs map directly onto standard computer operating system constructs, exposed in POSIX-compliant operating systems including Linux, BSD, and Mac OS X. The cornerstone of our approach is POSIX fork (Open Group, 2004b).
 When a process forks, it clones itself, creating a new process with an identical copy of the execution state of the original process, and identical source code; both processes then continue with normal program execution completely independently from the point where fork was called.
 While copying program execution state may naïvely sound like a costly operation, this actually can be rather efficient: when fork is called, a lazy copy-on-write procedure is used to avoid deep copying the entire program memory.
 Instead, initially only the pagetable is copied to the new process; when an existing variable is modified in the new program copy, then and only then are memory contents duplicated.
 The overall cost of forking a program is proportional to the fraction of memory which is rewritten by the child process (Smith & Maguire, 1988).